 Pyrography blanks are available in a selection of small to large wooden boxes, wooden spoons, serviette rings, wood plaques and a host of other wood burning craft supplies.

-And, of course, there is nothing stopping you from developing all those wood burning ideas to sell them at local craft shows and craft or gift shops.
+And, of course, there is nothing stopping you from developing all those wood burning ideas you have and selling your artwork at local craft shows and craft or gift shops.

 The most common base that most pyrographic artists use – is wood.